kpmeen/kpmeen.github.io/about/index.md

 ---

 To sum things up; I am a father, computer geek and passionate boulderer (that's climbing on pebbles without a rope for those of you who need an explanation).

-My professional career in IT began at the very beginning of the 21st century.

-...to be continued...